 I have enjoyed sharing about my illustration career.
 On this blog there are almost 2,000 images.
 I find the blog format fascinating, as my stories about my illustration career “unfolded” in their own way.
 I had no idea when I started writing my blog where it would go.

 All of my stories, tips and information move forward from the first post.
-Therefore, because the blog’s format is backwards, this last entry has become the conclusion!
-However, because it is the “Home Page,” it is important for me to explain a few things that I have shared earlier in my blog.
+However, because this post is my “Home Page,” it is important for me to explain a few things that I have shared earlier in my blog.
 There are people reading this who have not seen anything else I’ve written.

 I have already shared many of my “Portfolio Pieces,” but they have been scattered and it seemed like a great way to end my blog by putting them all together on this “Home Page.”
 For those who are not familiar with my painting techniques, most of my illustrations are completed with Dr. Martin’s dyes.
 I also use Prismacolor pencils and Badger acrylics for details.
 Some of my illustrations are done using only Admarkers (with pencil and acrylic, also) such as the Banana Split below.

 From the time I graduated college until the present time, I considered myself an illustrator.
 My career suited me perfectly, because I was able to balance many things in addition to being an artist.

 At times, being an illustrator was very stressful.
 There was a lot of “performance anxiety,” that went along with ridiculous deadlines and the pressure to please many people involved in projects.
 Often I worked with people who all disagreed with one another and gave me conflicting art direction!

 However, I was always reliable and tried hard to do my best.
 I improved over the three decades that I was an illustrator.

 I reached a pinnacle and felt very competent illustrating food, florals, and any still life object I could find reference for.